 However, if the element is faulty or damaged, it can overheat, causing the kettle to burn.
 Overheating can also occur if there is not enough water in the kettle, or if the kettle is left boiling for too long.

-The effects of overheating can be serious, ranging from discoloration and warping of the kettle, to a complete failure of the element, and in extreme cases, a fire.
+The effects of overheating can be serious, ranging from discoloration and warping of the kettle to a complete failure of the element, and in extreme cases, the kettle can cause a fire.

 To prevent your electric kettle from overheating, make sure to use it as instructed, and never leave it unattended while boiling.

 Additionally, avoid filling the kettle beyond its maximum fill line, and always ensure there is enough water in the kettle before turning it on.

 Buildup of Mineral Deposits

 Another common cause of electric kettles burning is the buildup of mineral deposits.
 These deposits can accumulate over time, particularly in areas with hard water, and can cause the kettle to overheat or burn.

 Mineral buildup can also affect the taste of the water and reduce the efficiency of the kettle.